alphagov/govuk-import-export-prototype/guidance/get-a-licence-to-import-drugs-and-medicines.markdown

 If your drug is not on the list but you think it might have the properties of a controlled substance, [contact the Home Office](https://dlcu.homeoffice.gov.uk/Default.aspx).

+###Apply for a licence

-If your drug is on the list, you need to:
+If your drug is on the list you need to:

 - [register for a National Drugs control System (NDS) account](https://dlcu.homeoffice.gov.uk/UserRegForm.aspx)
 - apply for a domestic licence through the [Home Office Controlled Drugs Licensing System](https://eforms.homeoffice.gov.uk/outreach/drugs_registration.ofml).
 - attach a scanned copy of your import licence to your controlled drugs import application.

-###Apply for a licence

-To apply for a controlled drugs licence you need to:

 - [register for controlled drugs and precursor chemical account](https://eforms.homeoffice.gov.uk/outreach/drugs_registration.ofml)
-- [apply for a domestic licence][https://eforms.homeoffice.gov.uk/outreach/DrugsConsole.ofml]

 Existing licensees without a password should contact [DFLU.dom@homeoffice.gsi.gov.uk](mailto:DFLU.dom@homeoffice.gsi.gov.uk).

 It can take up to 16 weeks for your application to be processed.

-[SME question: Is this the correct process?]

 ###Fees